Skip to content

 What are predictive scheduling or Fair Workweek laws?

-• Advance notice of work schedules, typically 14 days in advance
+• Advance notice of schedules: Employers must provide work schedules in advance, typically 14 days.

 Covered employers

-Businesses in the retail, hospitality, and food services industries that have at least 500 employees
+Employers in the retail, hospitality, and food service industries with 500 or more employees worldwide

-• 14 days in advance, including on-call work
+• Written work schedules at least 14 days in advance, including on-call work

 • Good faith estimates upon hiring

-• Employees can decline shifts that are not included in the written work schedule.
+• Employees may decline shifts that are not included in the posted schedule.

 Predictability pay

-• Date or time change of a shift with no loss of hours
+• The date or start/end time of a shift is changed without reducing hours

-• Changes result in loss of shift hours
+• Changes that result in loss of shift hours

 • A shift is canceled